xcdl/xcdl.github.io-source/pages/criticism/ecos.md

 Although the CDL design was pretty general, being created to support eCos, the CDL was perceived as an eCos specific part, and generally avoided.

-Another important issue was the complexity of the CDL scripts, and to some (including myself) the Tcl syntax of the scripts, a bit outdated in the world of XML configuration files.
+Another important issue was the complexity of the CDL scripts, and to some (including myself) the Tcl syntax of the scripts, a bit outdated in the world of JSON/YML.

 Other issues: